karakulahg/TEffectR/README.md

 ### How does it work?

-1. Load the library :
+1. Load the library:
 ```

 library(TEffectR)

 ```

-2. For repeat annotation download [repeatmasker](http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html)
+2. Download the most recent RepeatMasker annotation file(http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html)

-3. Read your repeat annotaion and format it.
-This example for hg38:
+3. Read the downloaded annotation file and parse it for the downstream analysis.
+In our case, we use hg38 assembly:
 ```

-rm <- rm_format(filepath = "~/Downloads/hg38.fa.out.gz" )
+rm <- TEffectR::rm_format(filepath = "~/Downloads/hg38.fa.out.gz" )

 ```
-4. To Read gene or transcript expression file :
+4. Read raw gene counts.
+An example gene count matrix can be dowloaded from: URL
 ```

 x<-read.csv("gene_count_matrix.csv", row.names = 1, header=T, stringsAsFactors = F)

 ```
-5. For filter gene annotation from Biomart :
+5. Retrieve the genomic locations of all genes in the given gene read count matrix.

     - The URL option which you use annotation release is a link. you can these from [this link](https://www.bioconductor.org/packages/devel/bioc/vignettes/biomaRt/inst/doc/biomaRt.html) or you can list by this R code: